emanuelfeld/poirot/README_PYPI.rst

   big-grey-cells

-That will search the current git directory's last commit (i.e. :code:`HEAD^!`) for the patterns in the default pattern file. :code:`thisisaterm`.
+That will search the current git directory's last commit (i.e. :code:`HEAD^!`) for the patterns in `the default pattern file <https://github.com/DCgov/poirot/blob/master/poirot/patterns/default.txt>`_.

 To specify one or more different patterns files, do this instead: